niplav/site/uses_this.md

 My most important criteria for choosing software are simplicity, consistency and durability.

-Simplicity here means mostly simplicity of implementation (TODO: link to New Jersey style of software development), though in reality there is very little difference between software with a simple design&interface and software that has a simple implementation.
+Simplicity here means mostly simplicity of implementation (TODO: link to New Jersey style of software development), though in reality there is very little difference between software with a simple design&interface and software that only has a simple implementation.
 Most of the time, simplicity can be roughly approximated in the total number of loc (TODO: link here) used to implement the software.

 Consistency is even more difficult to define and classify than simplicity.
 Broadly speaking, consistency is dependent on symmetry (every input